hashicorp/packer/website/source/docs/builders/vmware-iso.html.md

     `--noSSLVerify`, `--skipManifestCheck`, and `--targetType` are reserved,
     and should not be passed to this argument.

+-   `sound` (boolean) - Enable VMware's virtual soundcard device for the VM.

 -   `tools_upload_flavor` (string) - The flavor of the VMware Tools ISO to upload into the VM.
 Valid values are "darwin", "linux", and "windows".
 By default, this is empty, which means VMware tools won't be uploaded.